OfficeDev/teams-toolkit-samples/README.md

 >
 > This warning will be removed when the samples are ready for production.
 >
-This repository contains the sample applications for Microsoft Teams that appear in the Visual Studio Code and Visual Studio sample galleries within the Teams Toolkit extension.
+This repository contains the sample applications for Microsoft Teams that appear in the Visual Studio Code and Visual Studio sample galleries within the Microsoft 365 Agents Toolkit extension.

 ## Contributing